shobrook/syntaxis/README.md

 #### `return`, `break`, and `continue` statements

 All code underneath a `return`, `break`, or `continue` statement is assumed not to execute and will not be analyzed.
-This is not so much a limitation as it is an assumption, but it can produce some false negatives.
+This is not so much a "limitation" as it is an assumption, but it can produce some false negatives.
 For example:

 ```python
 import module